jnunezt/apigee-opdk-ansible/README.md

 ## Quick Start: Usage Overview
 The use of this framework is composed of the following steps:

 1. Install git, rsync, tree and pip.
-Assuming you are
+Assuming you are.

     `sudo yum install -y git, rsync, tree, python-pip`